The National Careers Service provides information, advice and guidance across England to help you make decisions on learning, training and work.

 Try the Skills health check to assess your strengths and personality type and get ideas about what kind of jobs would suit you.
 You'll work through a set of assessments to help you to work out what you're good at, what you like doing and how you like working.
 You can take one assessment at a time or spend a few hours completing it in full.
 You'll get a report summarising your results which includes suggestions on job families that might suit you.

-Click on the careers buttons below, then on the poster to view possible career paths for each subject area.
+Click below to view a poster of possible career paths for each subject area